Financial Samurai

 The Roth IRA Is Retirement Income Diversification

-I’ve warmed up to the Roth IRA because it is clearly a way to diversify your retirement savings and income.
-The maximum contribution has also increased to a not so insignificant $6,500 a year.
-Meanwhile, the income threshold for contributing has increased to $153,000 and $228,000 for single and joint filers for 2023.
+I've warmed up to the Roth IRA because it is clearly a way to diversify your retirement savings and income.
+The maximum contribution has also increased to a not-so-insignificant $7,000 a year.

 Roth IRAs also have no RMDs; they can be assumed by a qualifying spouse upon the owner’s death and rolled directly into the survivor’s account (or a new account in the survivor’s name).
 They can also be transferred to a designated beneficiary tax free as well, under the same distribution rules as Traditional accounts: lump Sum or 5-year exhaustion.